Marketing 102: What Do I Need to Know for My Small Business?

 Starting a small business is a huge goal to accomplish.
-Whether you are still mapping out that goal or have already started, you’ll need to learn all about marketing to be successful.
-Here are the basics of marketing.
+Whether you are still mapping out that goal or have already begun, you’ll need to learn the basics of marketing in order to be successful.

 The Four P’s of Marketing

-Price: To many businesses, price seems like the only thing that matters to your customer.
-You don’t need to just focus on slashing prices, however.
-Focus on giving discounts that really register with your customers.
-For example, $20 off a T-shirt is going to seem a lot more significant than $20 off a flat screen TV.
+Price: Often, the price seems like the only thing that matters to your customer.
+But don't slash prices indiscriminately.
+Offer discounts that really register with your customers.
+For example, $20 off may carry more meaning if it's a $20 loyal customer discount.

-Placement: This fundamental principle of marketing usually pertains to physical location: the geography of your store(s), location of your product, or exact placement of your advertisement.
+Placement: This fundamental principle of marketing usually pertains to physical location: the geography of your store(s), the location of your product, or exact placement of your advertisement.
 Location can be very important.
 Is your store on a corner lot?
 Is it on the better side of the street for walkable traffic?
-People may notice you more.
-If your customer has to make a U-Turn to get to your business or has limited parking nearby, that could have a negative effect.
+Do you offer ample parking?

-Lots of businesses develop location strategies or develop models to mirror their competition or a particular set of rules.
-Think of Burger King and McDonalds, where you rarely see one without the other close by.
-Also consider what requirements a community must meet before a Neiman Marcus will open up a location in that city.
+Lots of businesses develop location strategies or models to mirror their competition.
+Think of Burger King and McDonald's.
+You rarely see one without the other close by.
+Also, consider what requirements a community must meet before a Neiman Marcus will open up a location there.

 Promotion: Every product needs a great promotional plan.
-How will you sell your product?
-Get the word out about your goods or services through TV advertising, a display ad campaign, search engine marketing, radio, direct mail, affiliate marketing partnerships, or even social media.
+How will you get the word out about your goods or services?
+Will you use TV advertising, a display ad campaign, search engine marketing, radio, direct mail, affiliate marketing partnerships or social media?
 The possibilities are endless.
-However you reach your customers, be sure to develop a comprehensive and sensible strategy to promote the product that your business is selling.
+However you reach your customers, be sure to develop a comprehensive and sensible strategy to promote your product and your business.

 Return on Marketing Investment (ROMI)